 The combined use of programmatic advertising with email campaigns offers a one-two punch for publishers and brand advertisers.
 With this strategy, publishers are connecting ads and email content to their audiences’ online behaviors.
 As we look further into the coming year, here are a few examples of what we expect to see:

-Publishers who want to capitalize on the growth in programmatic email advertising can use specialized tools to quickly fill their newsletters with dynamic native ads.
+Publishers who want to capitalize on the growth in programmatic email advertising can use specialized tools to identify newsletters with dynamic ads.
 Working with a top email monetization platform like inboxAds that uses a quality ad inventory is the best way to maintain control over the ads that run in a newsletter.

 Despite quick growth, the programmatic email advertising space is still young.
 As more companies find financial success with this approach, competition is likely to expand.
 Publishers that start using programmatic email monetization in 2021 are getting in on the ground floor.